pingcap/docs-cn/system-variables.md

 - Range: `[1024, 1073741824]`
 - The value should be an integer multiple of 1024.
 If the value is not divisible by 1024, a warning will be prompted and the value will be rounded down.
 For example, when the value is set to 1025, the actual value in TiDB is 1024.
 - The maximum packet size allowed by the server and the client in one transmission of packets.
+- In the `SESSION` scope, this variable is read-only.
 - This variable is compatible with MySQL.

 ### password_history <span class="version-mark">New in v6.5.0</span>